IPCS INCHEM Home

 PREVENT DISPERSION OF DUST!

-Sweep spilled substance into sealable containers.
-Carefully collect remainder, then remove to safe place.
-(Extra personal protection: P2 filter respirator for harmful particles).
+Sweep spilled substance into covered sealable containers.
+Carefully collect remainder.
+Then store and dispose of according to local regulations.
+Personal protection: P2 filter respirator for harmful particles.
 Do NOT let this chemical enter the environment.

 UN Classification

-Separated from strong oxidants, food and feedstuffs.
+Separated from strong oxidants and food and feedstuffs.
 Dry.
 Well closed.
 Keep in a well-ventilated room.

 CHROMOUS CHLORIDE ICSC: 1317

-The substance is a strong reducing agent and reacts with oxidants.
+The substance is a strong reducing agent.
+It reacts violently with oxidants.
 The substance may reduce the oxygen content of air in confined spaces.
-Reacts with water forming flammable/explosive gas (hydrogen - see ICSC0001).
+Reacts with water.
+This produces flammable/explosive gas (hydrogen - see ICSC 0001).

 Boiling point: 1300°C